microsoft/vscode-docs/docs/supporting/faq.md

 You can find the VS Code licenses, third party notices and [Chromium](https://www.chromium.org) Open Source credit list under your VS Code installation location `resources\app` folder.
 VS Code's `ThirdPartyNotices.txt` and Chromium's `Credits_*.html` are available under `resources\app` and VS Code's `LICENSE.txt` (including localized versions by Language ID) are under `resources\app\licenses`.

-### Why does Visual Studio Code have a different license than the `vscode` GitHub repository?
+### Why does Visual Studio Code have a different license than the vscode GitHub repository?

-Great question!
-Please see [issue #60](https://github.com/Microsoft/vscode/issues/60#issuecomment-161792005) for a detailed explanation.
+To learn why Visual Studio Code, the product, has a different license than vscode, the open source [GitHub repository](https://github.com/microsoft/vscode), see [issue #60](https://github.com/Microsoft/vscode/issues/60#issuecomment-161792005) for a detailed explanation.

 ### Why does Visual Studio Code have an expiration date of 31-Dec-2016?